NexPlayer/iOS-SDK/advanced.md

 The properties in this interface define the different details of a custom tag in ID3 metadata.

-#### - (BOOL) isPicture [read] , [nonatomic] , [assign]
+#### (BOOL) isPicture [read] , [nonatomic] , [assign]

 This property checks whether the current tag contains any picture data and if they are accessible through thedata property.

-If YES, the picture data format is inmimeType propertyand thedata propertycontains the binary data of the image.
-If NO, the tag only includes text data and is accessible throughtext property.
+If YES, the picture data format is in mimeType property and the data property contains the binary data of the image.
+If NO, the tag only includes text data and is accessible through text property.

 ### NXTrackInfo Class Reference